Los Angeles TBI Lawyergreylawpi2021-06-29T06:49:46+00:00

 Following immediate treatment, it’s common to need long-term rehabilitation.
 Physical therapy, occupational therapy, psychotherapy, and speech therapy may all be necessary.

 The life changing nature of an injury to the brain makes it imperative you seek legal recourse.
 Inability to return to work following a brain injury creates even more financial stress on top of high medical bills.
-If you or a loved one sustained a brain injury in Los Angeles through the actions or negligence of another, contact the experienced team at Grey Law today.
+If you or a loved one sustained a brain injury through the actions or negligence of another, contact a dedicated personal injury lawyer at Grey Law today.

 Drowning fatalities take hundreds of lives each year.
 According to the U.S. Consumer Product Safety Commission, 87% of all fatalities occur in a backyard pool.
 Because children move quickly and cannot think critically at such [...]